3

 It’s not easy to decide which college to attend when there so many options available for students.
 At College Factual, we’re committed to helping you make that decision by providing information such as that found in our “Schools for a Doctorate Highly Focused on Music Performance Major in the Southwest Region” ranking.

-Since the program you select can have a significant impact on your future, we’ve developed a number of rankings, including this “Schools for a Doctorate Highly Focused on Music Performance Major in the Southwest Region” list, to help you choose the best school for you.
+Since picking the right college can be one of the most important decisions of your life, we’ve developed the “Schools for a Doctorate Highly Focused on Music Performance Major in the Southwest Region” ranking, along with many other major-related rankings, to help you make that decision.

 Out of the 3 schools in the Schools for a Doctorate Highly Focused on Music Performance Major in the Southwest Region that were part of this year’s ranking, Texas Christian University landed the #3 spot on the list.
-TCU is a fairly large private not-for-profit school situated in Fort Worth, Texas.
-It awarded 22 doctorate’s music performance degrees in 2020-2021.
+Texas Christian University is a fairly large school located in Fort Worth, Texas that handed out 15 doctorate’s music performance degrees in 2021-2022.

 Read more about Music Performance at Texas Christian University